Nishi-ojima Station

-Nishi-ojima Station (西大島駅, Nishi-ōjima-eki) is a railway station in Kōtō, Tokyo, Japan.
+Nishi-ojima Station (西大島駅, Nishi-ōjima-eki) is a railway station in Kōtō, Ojima, Tokyo, Japan.
 Its station number is S-14.
 The station opened on December 21, 1978.

 Platforms

 Nishi-ojima Station consists of a single island platform served by two tracks.

 Surrounding area

 The station is located underneath the intersection of Tokyo Metropolitan Routes 50 (Shin-Ōhashi-dōri) and 306 (Meiji-dōri).
 The area is a mix of mid-rise office buildings and scattered apartment buildings, with the Ōjima 4-chōme danchi owned by Urban Renaissance to the southeast.
 Other points of interest include: